Liquid-Reply/technical-challenge-wp3/README.md

 After that use `terraform init` to initialize your local environment.
 With `terraform plan` and `terraform apply` you can check which resources will be deployed and execute the deployment.
 After all resources are successfully deployed you can continue with [initializing Kubernetes](#kubernetes-initialization).

 ### Kubernetes initialization
+Before deploying workload to Kubernetes some parameters must be set.
+The file [parameters.yaml](parameters.yaml) lists these parameters and where they must be set.
-After AKS is provisioned by Terraform make sure you can connect to the cluster as described in the [Operations](operations) section and and deploy utility services and Keycloak as described below.
+After properly setting all parameters and after AKS is provisioned by Terraform make sure you can connect to the cluster as described in the [Operations](operations) section and deploy utility services and Keycloak as lined out below.

 >[!NOTE]
 >